amplience/dc-extension-aprimo-content-selector/README.md

 ### Snippet (Optional)

-You may also wish to create a [Snippet](https://amplience.com/developers/docs/integrations/extensions/register-use/#adding-snippets-for-content-field-extensions) or mutiple snippets for the extension to make it easier to add to content types.
+You may also wish to create a [Snippet](https://amplience.com/developers/docs/integrations/extensions/register-use/#adding-snippets-for-content-field-extensions) or multiple snippets for the extension to make it easier to add to content types.
 Example below:

 #### Aprimo Only (Standalone)